 3. Wellness Lamb & Salmon Soft Puppy Bites Large Bag

-- Large bag size: Reduces need for frequent purchases
+- Large bag size: Reduces the need for frequent restocking and supports ongoing training

-- Grain-free formula: Suitable for puppies with grain sensitivities
+- Grain-free formula: Suitable for puppies with sensitivities or special dietary needs

 - Made in the USA